F. Murray Abraham: 1983–1986: Breakthrough and acclaim

 Abraham gained greater prominence when he appeared as drug dealer Omar Suárez in the gangster film Scarface (1983).
 Then, in 1984, he played envious composer Antonio Salieri in the Academy Award for Best Picture-winning Amadeus (1984), directed by Miloš Forman.
-Abraham won the Academy Award for Best Actor for his role, an award for which his co-star in the film Tom Hulce, playing Mozart, had also been nominated.
+Abraham won the Academy Award for Best Actor for his role, an award for which his co-star in the film Tom Hulce, playing Wolfgang Amadeus Mozart, had also been nominated.
 He also won a Golden Globe Award, among other awards, and his role in the film remains his most famous.

-Abraham's relatively low-profile film career subsequent to his Academy Award win has been considered an example of the "Oscar jinx."
+Abraham's relatively low-profile film career subsequent to his Academy Award win has been considered an example of the "Oscar jinx".
 According to film critic Leonard Maltin, professional failure following an early success is referred to in Hollywood circles as the "F. Murray Abraham syndrome."
 Abraham rejected this notion and told Maltin, "The Oscar is the single most important event of my career.
 I have dined with kings, shared equal billing with my idols, lectured at Harvard and Columbia.
 If this is a jinx, I'll take two."
 In the same interview, Abraham said, "Even though I won the Oscar, I can still take the subway in New York, and nobody recognizes me.
 Some actors might find that disconcerting, but I find it refreshing."

 Abraham also joined The Mirror Theater Ltd's Mirror Repertory Company in 1984.
 He joined MRC the week after winning his Oscar for Best Actor for his work in Amadeus because he wanted to work with MRC Artist-in-Residence Geraldine Page (to whom he would eventually present her own Academy Award the following year) and would star opposite her in MRC's The Madwoman of Chaillot.

 Following Amadeus, he made many stage appearances, starring in Shakespearean productions such as Othello and Richard III.
 He appeared in other plays by the likes of Samuel Beckett and Gilbert and Sullivan and played the lead in Anton Chekhov's Uncle Vanya (for which he received an Obie Award).
 He also gave notable performances as Pozzo in Mike Nichols's production of Waiting for Godot and Malvolio in Twelfth Night for the New York Shakespeare Festival.
 His next film role was in The Name of the Rose (1986), in which he played Bernardo Gui, nemesis to Sean Connery's William of Baskerville.
-In its DVD commentary, the director of the film, Jean-Jacques Annaud, described Abraham as an "egomaniac" on the set, who considered himself more important than Sean Connery because Connery did not have an Oscar.
+In its DVD commentary, the director of the film, Jean-Jacques Annaud, described Abraham as an "egomaniac" on the set, who considered himself more important than Connery because Connery did not have an Oscar.
 Despite the on-set tensions, the film was a critical and commercial success.